cardano-foundation/CIPs/CIP-0085/README.md

 Plutus Core does not contain any native support for datatypes.
 Instead, users who want to use structured data must _encode_ it; a typical approach is to use [Scott encoding][].
-This CIP proposes to add native support for datatypes to Plutus Core using sums-of-products (SOPs), and to use that support to implement more efficient interchange of the script context between the ledger and scripts.
+This CIP proposes to add native support for datatypes to Plutus Core using sums-of-products (SOPs), and to use that support more efficient scripts, and better code-generation for compilers targeting Plutus Core.
-These changes will provide very substantial speed and size improvements to scripts.

 ## Motivation: why is this CIP necessary?